1. Blog

 1. Preventing Anal Gland Issues with Diet & Nutrition

-A diet made from fresh, whole foods can help promote healthy digestion and promote optimal bowel movements for your dog.
+A diet made from fresh, whole foods with dietary fiber can help promote healthy digestion and promote optimal bowel movements for your dog.
 JustFoodForDogs offers a variety of recipes catering to dogs with food sensitivities that may trigger anal sac problems.

 Higher fiber foods that your veterinarian can prescribe may also prevent your pooch from experiencing issues with anal glands.
 “Probiotics and higher fiber snacks such as Pumpkin treats from JustFoodForDogs may also be beneficial,” suggests Wilson.

-Wilson recommends that pet parents avoid giving their dogs processed and poor-quality commercial pet foods, as well as fatty and seasoned human foods.
+Wilson recommends that pet parents avoid giving their dogs processed and poor-quality commercial pet foods (dry food/kibble), as well as fatty and seasoned human foods.
 They may cause diarrhea and more serious dangers to your dog’s health like pancreatitis.

 2. Water & Exercise